wlo2/zmk_autocorrect/README.md

 5. **Test buffer accumulation**: Type "abc" then double-press the toggle.
 It should type "3" (buffer size).
 If "0", events aren't reaching the autocorrect listener.

-6. **Test correction**: Type "teh " (with space).
-It should correct to "the ".
+6. **Test correction**: Type "teh" and pause briefly (~50–100ms).
+It should correct to "the" automatically.
 If it doesn't work, proceed to step 7.

-7. **Check lookup attempts**: Type "teh " then quadruple-press the toggle.
+7. **Check lookup attempts**: Type "teh" then wait ~50–100ms and quadruple-press the toggle.
 It should type a non-zero digit (lookup count modulo 10).
-If "0", boundary detection is failing.
-If non-zero, correction scheduling is failing.
+If "0", leading-boundary detection is failing.
+If non-zero, correction scheduling may be failing.

 For detailed testing procedures, see `TESTING.md`.